 - Its super eco-friendly.
 It's recyclable, degradable and food safe.

-- It looks sleek and modern due to the evolution of the technology
+- It looks sleek and modern due to it being molded from 1 piece of material

 - It possess many of the qualities of plastic without the environmental damage